 Delicate flowers can make beautiful tattoos.
 They can be dainty, minimalist and simple sketches or photorealistic masterpieces.
-The beauty of a single flower can make as much of a statement as a much bigger tattoo, but choosing the right design can be difficult.
-Having something permanently on your body is a big decision, and should always be carefully considered.
 Here are 50 small delicate floral tattoo ideas for inspiration, with some ideas to try and help you and some talk of the lessons I have learnt myself.

 Things To Remember